euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

   row_offset = i * field_of_view_step + w * H
   colour_image = memory[row_offset:row_offset +H,:]

-If the mosaic is sparse we can pack the mosaic and use a bisection algorithm to perform a binary search to get the corresponding linear index used for the storage.
+If the mosaic is sparse we can still pack the mosaic and use a bisection algorithm to perform a binary search to get the corresponding linear index used for the storage.

 .. figure:: figure-linear-dataset.pdf